Percolation of discrete GFF in dimension two II. Connectivity properties of two-sided level sets: Critical case

 where we used \eqref{eq:m_1} in the third inequality.

 By \eqref{eq:lbd+},

-We then use the induction hypothesis twice, for the first two boundary $\lambda$-arm events, and we use Proposition~\ref{prop:critical-lbd-1} for the third $\lambda$-arm event, with $b_0=b_0(a\delta/2)$ and $n_0=n_0(a\delta/2)$ (where $b_0$ and $n_0$ are the constants that appear in the statement of Proposition~\ref{prop:critical-lbd-1}).
+We then use the induction hypothesis twice, for the first two boundary $\lambda$-arm events, and we use Proposition~\ref{prop:critical-lbd-1} for the third $\lambda$-arm event (we let $n_0$ and $b_0$ be as in the statement of that result).
 This gives, for $N \geq n_0$,

-Note that $\rho^{\lambda} \, 2^{(a\delta/2)j} = e^{-\delta\lambda} \, 2^{(a\delta/2)j} = N^{- a \delta} (2^j)^{a \delta /2}\le N^{-a\delta/2}$, since $2^j < N$.
-Thus, to make the induction work, it suffices to choose $b_1$ large enough so that $b_1 \geq 2^{3m_1}$ and $b_1 \ge \sigma_1/2$, and then, for such a $b_1$, we choose $n_1$ large enough so that $n_1 \ge n_0(a\delta/2)$ and $c_8\, \sigma_2(\eps) \, b_0\, b_1\, \sigma_3(\eps) \, n_1^{-a\delta/2} \le 1/2$.
+Note that $\rho^{\lambda} \, j^5 \le (\log 2)^{-5} (\log N)^{-9}$, since $2^j < N$.
+Thus, to make the induction work, it suffices to choose $b_1$ large enough so that $b_1 \geq 2^{3m_1}$ and $\sigma_1 \le \frac{b_1}{2}$, and then, for such a $b_1$, we choose $n_1$ large enough so that $n_1 \ge n_0$ and $c_8\, \sigma_2 \, b_0\, b_1\, \sigma_3 \, (\log 2)^{-5} (\log n_1)^{-9} \le \frac{1}{2}$.
 This completes the proof. \end{proof}